 While root canal treatment only causes minor discomfort during the healing and procedure, you will not want to repeat the process.
 To prevent future root canals, take the following precautions:

 By taking care of your teeth, you can keep your natural teeth for life.
 However, if your dentist tells you that you need a root canal due to damage or decay, schedule an appointment with an endodontist for this procedure.
 By following the dentist’s advice and getting a root canal when told to, you can avoid complications such as losing a tooth.

 Don’t risk losing a tooth due to putting off a root canal too long.
 You can preserve your natural smile by scheduling an appointment with us at Innovative Endodontics.
-Let us bring you the professional treatment and service that makes our other patients smile.
-Find out what it means to become part of our Innovative Endodontics family by choosing us for your root canal treatment.
+Let us bring you the professional treatment and service that makes our patients smile.
+Our practice provides the best endodontic care that Goose Creek, SC residents can trust.